 A local Facebook group with over 5,000 members, the Toowoomba Region Unconsumers group is a thriving community of locals who share, giveaway and exchange a range of household items and produce to avoid waste or buying new products with short life spans.

-Managed by Proven Energy Solutions, this Facebook group offers a local discussion forum on all forms of renewable energy, as well as industry and news updates about solar and wind power.
+Managed by Proven Energy, this Facebook group offers a local discussion forum on all forms of renewable energy, as well as industry and news updates about solar and wind power.

 National initiative Renew has been providing expert, independent advice on sustainable solutions for the home to households, government and industry since 1980.
 The organisation has a Toowoomba based branch which provides sustainable updates via Social media and organises local events relating to sustainability and climate change.

 The inaugural South Queensland Energy & Resources Expo was held by TSBE in October 2019.
 The event was created to bring together companies and professionals from a diverse range of energy areas, including renewable energy, gas and mining through to infrastructure, engineering, construction and transport.